China Eastern Airlines: Cabins

 Business class comes in many different versions.
-On China Eastern's narrow-body fleet, business class seats are recliners arranged in an 2-2 configuration.
-On select A330s, business class seats are either Zodiac Cirrus or Thompson Vantage XL which is in a 1-2-1 configuration, or it could be angled flat beds or fully flat beds arranged in a 2-2-2 configuration.
-On the A350 and 787, business class seats are modified Thompson Vantage XL with doors similar to Delta One suites.

-On its B777, business class seats are Zodiac Cirrus.
+On narrow-body aircraft, business class seats are recliners arranged in an 2-2 configuration.
+On select Airbus A330s, business class seats are either Zodiac Cirrus or Thompson Vantage XL which is in a 1-2-1 configuration, or angled flat beds or fully flat beds arranged in a 2-2-2 configuration.
+On Airbus A350s and Boeing 787s, business class seats are modified Thompson Vantage XL with doors similar to Delta One suites.
+On Boeing 777s, business class seats are Zodiac Cirrus.

-Premium economy

-Premium economy is found on all Airbus A350 and Boeing 787 aircraft.